MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/analysis-services/tabular-models/specify-mark-as-date-table-for-use-with-time-intelligence-ssas-tabular.md

 ---
+description: "Specify Mark as Date Table for use with Time Intelligence (SSAS Tabular)"
 title: "Specify Mark as Date Table for use with Time Intelligence (SSAS Tabular) | Microsoft Docs" ms.custom: "" ms.date: "03/06/2017"